• Skip to primary navigation

 Pose by the Miss Piggy Plane Wreck in Churchill

 Miss Piggy is the nickname for a freight plane that crashed near Churchill in 1979.
 Fortunately, nobody was injured in the crash, and today the plane is an interesting photo opportunity.
-It’s one of those unique and unusual things to do in Manitoba that make us realize how much there really is to explore in the province!
+It’s one of those unique and unusual things to do in Manitoba that makes us realize how much there really is to explore in the province!

 Sleep on the Tundra

 Want an incredibly unique way to see the tundra up close?
 Choose to sleep there!
 With the Tundra Buggy Lodge, you can fall asleep and wake up with polar bears playing right outside your window.
-At night, get a front row seat to the majestic Northern Lights.
+At night, get a front-row seat to the majestic Northern Lights.
 It’s a pricey excursion, but one that will create memories for a lifetime.

 Wander Through the Itsanitaq Museum